Grey Gardens: Aftermath

 Jerry Torre, the teenage handyman shown in the documentary (nicknamed "The Marble Faun" by "Little Edie"), was sought by the filmmakers for years afterward, and was found by chance in 2005 driving a New York City taxicab.
-A 2011 documentary, The Marble Faun of Grey Gardens by Jason Hay and Steve Pelizza, showed that he was then a sculptor at the Art Students League of New York.
+A 2011 documentary, The Marble Faun of Grey Gardens, by Jason Hay and Steve Pelizza, showed that he was then a sculptor at the Art Students League of New York.

 Lois Wright, one of the two birthday party guests in the film, hosted a public television show for 30 years in East Hampton from the early 1980s to December 2018.
 She wrote a book about her experiences at the house with the Beales.

 In 2006, Maysles made available previously unreleased footage for a special two-disc edition for the Criterion Collection.
 It included a new feature titled The Beales of Grey Gardens, which also received a limited theatrical release.

 Previously lost footage shot in 1972, using 16mm film, featuring Lee Radziwill visiting with the Beales, was released in 2017 as That Summer.

 Quinn and Bradlee resided in the restored Grey Gardens for 35 years until Bradlee's death in 2014, after which Quinn found the home "too sad" to occupy alone.
-For the next several years, the property was available to rent until Quinn ultimately sold it in 2017.
+For the next several years, the property was available to rent until Quinn sold it in 2017.
 Prior to the sale, Quinn was forced to sell the remaining furniture originally belonging to the Beales, citing a lack of space.
 As of 2017, fashion designer Liz Lange is the owner of Grey Gardens.
-Lange and her husband have extensively remodelled the house, including lifting the house on stilts to create a basement in the existing crawlspace.
-The gardens surrounding the property have also been remodelled.
+Lange and her husband have extensively remodeled the house, including lifting the house on stilts to create a basement in the existing crawlspace.
+The gardens surrounding the property have also been remodeled.